The demonization of moral standards: Why my heart bleeds for Ex-President Mahama

 Deductively, a womaniser is a liar, and a liar may be susceptible to dodgy deals.

-In theory, therefore, it is impossible for one to keep several concubines, unless you are an inveterate liar.
-In other words, you have to engage in a lot of 'propaganda' in order to have your way.
+In theory, therefore, one can't keep several concubines, unless you are an inveterate liar.
+In other words, you have to engage in a lot of 'propaganda' to have your way.

 More so, how do you provide all your numerous concubines with financial support if you have 'a shallow pocket'?

-I am afraid the likely scenario is for the individual to resort to dubious practices, including bribery and corruption in order to support income to feed the abhorrent habit of keeping several concubines.
+I am afraid the likely scenario is for the individual to resort to dubious practices, including bribery and corruption to support income to feed the abhorrent habit of keeping several concubines.

 It would be recalled that when President Mahama was first selected as the running mate of the then candidate, late Mills in 2008, Mr Mahama’s official curriculum vitae released at the time indicated that he had nine children.
 However, the CV was allegedly withdrawn and replaced with a new one stating seven as the number of his biological children (Daily Guide/peacefmonline.com).